knaidu/problem-solving/strings/substring_check.md

 # Substring check

-Given a string s and substring sub, find if it exists.
+Given a string s and sub-string sub, find if it exists.

 ## Algorithm